SQL Server database mail is a critical component of good communication.

 @body = 'How to Send a Email using SQL Server Database Mail'; --Body part of the mail.

-How to Send a Email with Attachment
+How to Send an Email with Attachment

 EXEC msdb.dbo.sp_send_dbmail